RoyaKar/predicting-bike-rentals/README.md

 * `cnt` - The total number of bike rentals (casual + registered)

 **Method**: I will predict the cnt column using all of the other columns, except for casual and registered, using a few different machine learning models and evaluate their performance.
+Models include:
+* Linear Regression
+* Decision Tree
+* Random Forests